Learning from a Pandemic – teaching resource

 ‘This is an outstanding resource.
 I love its clarity and range of activities.’
 Assistant Headteacher.

-DECSY is able to offer funded activity-rich, three hour training workshops around this resource.
+DECSY is able to offer activity-rich, three hour training workshops around this resource.
 The workshops, for teachers and home educators, will help children and young people (KS2 – 5) better understand the science, context and nature of the situation we face in order to fully adjust.
+Contact DECSY for information on availability and costs.